Transcript title

 Course Description

-Basic Wilderness Life Support is a wilderness first responder course designed to provide an individual with an in-depth knowledge of wilderness medicine and the basic skills to treat the most common injuries and illnesses encountered in the wilderness.
+This is a wilderness first responder certification course designed to provide an individual with an in-depth knowledge of wilderness medicine and the basic skills to treat the most common injuries and illnesses encountered in the wilderness.
 This course is appropriate for those who spend a lot of time in remote locations (professionally or recreationally).
-The methods and protocols presented in this class follow the Wilderness Medical Society guidelines for a 74 hour certification and are specific to a wilderness setting.
+The methods and protocols presented in this class follow the Wilderness Medical Society guidelines for minimum of 70-hour certification and are specific to a wilderness setting.
 The Wilderness Medical Society defines wilderness as a remote geographical location more than one hour from definitive care.
-Students are required to complete a 1 credit CPR course with certification in order to satisfy the BWLS certification.
-A specific section of the American heart Association’s Healthcare Provider CPR course will be offered exclusively for BWLS students.
-Registration for the CPR class will be separate from registration for the BWLS class.
+Students are required to have a CPR- Adult, Child, Infant with AED certification in order to satisfy the WFR certification.

 Course learning outcomes